Randsalem19/image-blur-classification/README.md

 ## ⚠️ Limitations

 - The selected subset contains more blurred images than sharp images.
-- The classifier relies on handcrafted features rather than end-to-end image representation learning.
+- The classifier relies on handcrafted features rather than end-to-end representation learning.
-- Results may vary on images captured under conditions that differ significantly from the source dataset.
+- Performance may vary on images from substantially different capture conditions.
-- Both MLP configurations use a fixed `max_iter=300`, so further convergence and hyperparameter analysis could improve performance.
+- Both MLP configurations use a fixed `max_iter=300`, so further tuning may improve convergence.

 ---

 ## 🔭 Future Improvements

-Possible extensions include:

-- Compare the current approach with **Convolutional Neural Networks (CNNs)**.
+- Compare the current method with **CNN-based models**
-- Evaluate additional blur-detection features.
-- Perform systematic hyperparameter optimization.
+- Perform systematic hyperparameter optimization
+- Evaluate additional blur-detection features
-- Test the model on additional external datasets.
+- Test on additional external datasets
-- Expand the dataset with more real-world blur conditions.
-- Estimate **blur severity** instead of only performing binary classification.
+- Estimate **blur severity**, not only binary blur classification
-- Deploy the classifier as a lightweight web application or REST API.
+- Deploy the model as a lightweight web application or REST API

 ---